savantcare/emr/README.md

 Todo:

 1. help slide
-   1. images come below other content
-   2. layer1-rhs comes over the complete popup
+   1. tooltip z-index.
-2. For the unlocked note the amendment icon will behave differently.
-Invoke reminder command if I click on the amendment icon
+2. For the unlocked note the amendment icon will not be there.
+Instead of the amendment icon, show row level and card level actions on mouseover.
-3. Content assist @vikas
-4. Dont show prev and next if it is the first or last note.
+3. Dont show prev and next if it is the first or last note.
-5. Slider value does not change when prev and next inside note is clicked
+4. Slider value does not change when prev and next inside note is clicked
-6. On some prev and next multiple icons on the timeline are becoming green
+5. On some prev and next multiple icons on the timeline are becoming green
-7. On page load in the appt slider the unlocked note should be active.
+6. On page load in the appt slider the unlocked note should be active.
+7. Content assist @vikas

 Asked question on internet: